 - honey, optional

-Use a pizza cutter or scissors to cut each tortillas into 4 wedges.
+Use a pizza cutter or scissors to cut each tortilla into 4 wedges.

 Combine the cinnamon and sugar in a small bowl.